starseclipseellipse

 Technical Integration

-Technical Integration Requirements
+Technical Integration Deep Dive

 Procurement API Integration

-The Cloud Commerce Partner Procurement API is the backbone of GCP Marketplace SaaS integration.
-It handles account creation events when a buyer subscribes, entitlement approval workflows, plan changes and upgrades, and cancellation processing.
-Your backend must implement webhook handlers for each of these events and maintain synchronization between your system's subscription state and GCP's entitlement records.
-Drift between these systems leads to billing discrepancies and support escalations.
+Your backend must implement webhook handlers for each of these events and maintain synchronization between your subscription state and GCP’s entitlement records.
+Drift between systems leads to billing discrepancies and support escalations.

 Metering Integration

-For usage-based pricing, you must report consumption data to GCP through the Service Control API.
-Usage reports must be submitted at regular intervals (typically hourly) and must accurately reflect the buyer's consumption of each billing dimension.
-Implement idempotent reporting to handle retries gracefully, and build monitoring to detect metering failures before they impact billing accuracy.
-A missed metering report means lost revenue, and an incorrect report means a billing dispute.
+For usage-based pricing, report consumption data through the Service Control API at regular intervals (typically hourly).
+Implement idempotent reporting for graceful retries, and build monitoring to detect metering failures before they impact billing accuracy.

 Testing and Validation